-req.path, but also includes the query string suffix.
+req.path, but it also includes the query string suffix.

 req.url; // => "/search?q=worlds%20largest%20dogs"

-- It is worth mentioning that the URL fragment/hash (e.g. "#some/clientside/route") part of the url is not available on the server.
+- It is worth mentioning that the URL fragment/hash (e.g. "#some/clientside/route") part of the URL is not available on the server.
 This is an open issue with the current HTTP specification.
-So if you write an action to redirect from one subdomain to another, for instance, you won't be able to peek at the URL fragment in that action.
+As a result, if you write an action to redirect from one subdomain to another, for instance, you won't be able to peek at the URL fragment in that action.